vitejs/vite/docs/config/build-options.md

 - **Default:** `false`
 - **Related:** [Server-Side Rendering](/guide/ssr)

-When set to `true`, the build will also generate a SSR manifest for determining style links and asset preload directives in production.
+When set to `true`, the build will also generate an SSR manifest for determining style links and asset preload directives in production.
 When the value is a string, it will be used as the manifest file name.

 ## build.ssr